molinfo-vienna/CDPKit/README.md

 # generate the ligand based pharmacophore model for it
 ph4 = genPharmacophore(mol) # generate pharmacophore

-# print some stats about it
+# print the number of features and feature composition
 print(' -> Generated %s features: %s' % (str(ph4.numFeatures), createFeatureCompositionStr(ph4)))

 ```

-In the above code, we import the required CDPKit modules, create a molecule from an SDF string, compute the ligand based pharmacophore model using CDPKit's built-in functions and print some of its molecular features.
+In the above code, we import the required CDPKit modules, create a molecule from an SDF file, compute the ligand based pharmacophore model using CDPKit's built-in functions and print some of its molecular and pharmacophoric features.

 ### Further Exploration